Welsh Language (Wales) Measure 2011

-The Welsh Language (Wales) Measure 2011 (nawm 1) (Mesur y Gymraeg (Cymru) 2011) is an act of the National Assembly for Wales that established several provisions with regard to Welsh as an official language of Wales.
-The Act notably established the Welsh Language Commissioner role.
+The Welsh Language (Wales) Measure 2011 (nawm 1; Mesur y Gymraeg (Cymru) 2011) is a measure of the National Assembly for Wales that established several provisions with regard to Welsh as an official language of Wales.
+The measure notably established the Welsh Language Commissioner role.

 Function

 Welsh is an official language of Wales, and is treated no less favourably than the English language, according to the Welsh Government's interpretation of the Welsh Language (Wales) Measure 2011.

 The Welsh Language (Wales) Measure 2011 recognises that Welsh and English are official languages and established a legal framework for a statutory duty on public bodies in Wales to comply with Welsh standards.
 The legislation allows people to live through the medium of Welsh if they so wish.
 The legislation states “the Welsh language must not be treated less favourably than the English language”.

 The 2011 measure also created the Welsh Language Commissioner post, which replaced the Welsh Language Board.
 The Commissioner's role is to promote and facilitate the use of Welsh and ensure that it is treated no less favourably than English.
 The Commissioner can also investigate alleged interferences with an individual's freedom to use Welsh in certain circumstances and is supported by an advisory panel.

 The measure also makes provisions for Welsh standards of conduct, gradually replacing the Welsh Language Act 1993 schemes.
 Only bodies listed or falling within a named category must comply with standards and the Commissioner is able to investigate for breach of standards.
 The Commissioner's decisions can be challenged by the Welsh Language Tribunal created under the Measure.

 The Measure also makes provisions for a Welsh Language Partnership Council which can give advice to Welsh Ministers about their Welsh language strategy.